You are currently browsing the tag archive for the ‘Parenting’ tag.

 “Let me see it.” he said.
 It wasn’t a request, more a statement of a fact that just hadn’t happened yet.

 I handed it over.
-He grunted a combination of acknowledgement and disgust as he pulled the bits of packing tape off the blade that were still stuck there from the last time I’d cut through the packing tape on a box.
+He grunted a combination of acknowledgement and disgust as he pulled the bits of packing tape off the blade that were still stuck there from the last time I’d opened a cardboard box with it.
 He shifted in his chair and pulled the well-rounded sharpening stone I’d seen earlier out from under his paunch and talked me through the finer points of knife sharpening.

 Harley came out about then, and I tried to make something of a picture of the two of them on the porch, but things, weren’t clicking, so to speak.
 Bones wanted to finish the knife, and I couldn’t make any of it really work photographically, so we just chatted a little more.